 • liver – Essentiale, Gepabene;

-• metabolic processes - Alphabet in the season of colds, Supradin Immuno Forte;
+• metabolic processes - Alphabet in the cold season, Supradin Immuno Forte;

 Watch this video for instructions on how to use Ceftriaxone:

-How many days to inject Ceftriaxone with bronchitis for an adult, dosage
+How many days to inject Ceftriaxone for bronchitis in an adult, dosage

-In acute otitis media, Ceftriaxone is administered at a dose of 1-2 g for about 7 days, it is indicated for severe course, temperature over 38 degrees and severe pain.
-The doctor may prescribe it for:
+For acute otitis media, Ceftriaxone is administered at a dose of 1-2 g for about 7 days; it is indicated for severe cases, temperatures over 38 degrees and severe pain.
+A doctor can prescribe it for:

 • recurrent course;

-• discharge of pus or detection of elevated indicators of acute inflammation in the blood (C-reactive protein, leukocytes, ESR);
+• discharge of pus or detection of increased indicators of acute inflammation in the blood (C-reactive protein, leukocytes, ESR);

 • start with a temperature above 38.5 degrees;